Portrait: Bio, CV, Statement

 Richard K. Pate Architecture, Sebastopol, CA.

-Chaparral High School, Temecula Valley Unified School District, Teacher and former Academic Dean- Visual Arts, 2006-present.
+Chaparral High School, Temecula Valley Unified School District, Teacher and Academic Dean- Visual Arts, 2006-2020.

 California State University-San Bernardino, Adjunct Faculty, 1993 to 2006.